1.7.2. Editing configuration files on file level

 [Important]Important

-Settings for the configuration files (CFG, DEF, etc.) should preferably be made in PARTadmin.
+Settings in the configuration files (CFG, DEF, etc.) should preferably be conducted in PARTadmin.

 Editing in the configuration files should only be conducted by CADENAS (development, consulting).

-This can be useful, for example, when creating new files or setting special markups for controlling the display in PARTadmin.
+For example, this can make sense for the new creation of files or setting special tags to control the display in PARTadmin.

 For these cases we recommend the use of Windows Notepad or with higher requirements Notepad++.
 Please do not ever use PSPad, since errors with coding UTF8 may arise, which results in files being unreadable for PARTsolutions.